sarthaknp977/Scripting-Language/README.md

 - `JSJSJSJS`
 - `a`

-### 21. Add Last Character to Front and Back

-- Write a PHP program to create a new string with the last character added at both the front and back of a given string.
+### 21. Write a PHP program to create a new string with the last character added at both the front and back of a given string.

 **Sample Input**: